This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Apply heat or ice as directed.
 Heat or ice may help decrease pain or muscle spasms.
 Apply heat or ice on the area for 20 minutes every 2 hours for as many days as directed.
 Your healthcare provider may recommend that you alternate heat and ice.

 - Relax your muscles to help relieve a headache.
 Lie down in a comfortable position and close your eyes.
 Relax your muscles slowly.
 Start at your toes and work your way up your body.
 A massage or warm bath may also help relax your muscles.

 Keep a headache record:

 Record the dates and times that you get headaches, and what you were doing before the headache started.
-Also record any possible headache triggers you ate or drank in the 24 hours before the headache started.
+Also record what you ate and drank in the 24 hours before the headache started.
 This might help your healthcare provider find the cause of your headaches and make a treatment plan.
 The record can also help you avoid headache triggers or manage your symptoms.

 Do not smoke:

 Nicotine and other chemicals in cigarettes and cigars can trigger a headache or make it worse.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.